Brazil - Telecoms Infrastructure, Operators, Regulations - Statistics and Analyses

 Government studies Northern Connection cable network across the Amazon basin;

-Report update includes the regulator's market data updates to September 2018, operator data to Q3 2018, recent market developments.
+Report update includes the regulator's market data updates to March 2019, operator data to Q1 2019, Telecom Maturity Index charts and analyses, recent market developments.

 Companies mentioned in this report: